Gears of Revolution Review

 Gears of Revolution is written for the middle-grade reader, but has enough depth, action and thought to keep much older readers engaged as well.
 And it has dragons.
 I recommend the Mysteries of Cove series for all lovers of fantasy, steampunk and dragons.
 And lovers of well-written, thoughtful novels.

-You can find Gears of Revolution by J. Scott Savage in Hardcover, digital or Audio CD at Amazon.
 And if you’d like to go back and check out my review of volume 1 in the Mysteries of Cove series, you can find the Fires of Invention Review here.